lasp/adamant/CONTRIBUTING.md

 ### Tests and Checks

 Adamant leverages [GitHub Actions](https://docs.github.com/en/actions) to unit test and style check the code.
-These automated checks will be run after a maintainer has reviewed your request.
+These automated checks will be initiated when a pull request has been opened.
 All checks must pass successfully before your pull request can be included.

 Note that many of these checks are annoyingly pedantic, but this helps ensure uniformity and quality in the Adamant code base.
 Adamant maintainers may make commits on your pull request to correct minor issues.